Learn How To Play Jazz Drums

 Most of today’s top drummers (Steve Smith, Dave Weckl, Vinnie Colaiuta) have a strong foundation in jazz and even a little time spent working on this style will work wonders for your playing.

-This lesson will show you the basics of jazz which you can then build on and take in whichever direction you like.
+So grab you drum set.
+In this lesson will show you the basics of jazz which you can then build on and take in whichever direction you like.

 The Basic Groove